julien-beguier/repo-maven/README.md

 ####- **DifferentLanguages _(i18n)_**

-DifferentLanguages permit you to use an infinity of languages.
+DifferentLanguages allows you to use an infinity of languages.
 Let your swing application (or something else) have custom text...
 If you want your app to run on a variety of computer around the world, you better want every users understand what's written in the menu, panel, anything.

 Add the following **dependency**: